johannrichard/oekoboiler-shelly/README.md

 You can do so:

 - by putting them in a `.env` file whill will be loaded by [`dotenv`](https://github.com/motdotla/dotenv), including its variations on how to get to the file,
-- by using the [`systemd`](https://systemd.io/) service, and, if your `systemd` is new enough (or backported), us it’s [encryption capability](https://systemd.io/CREDENTIALS/),
+- by using the [`systemd`](https://systemd.io/) service (with the provided [`.service`file](https://github.com/johannrichard/oekoboiler-shelly/blob/master/services/oekoboiler-shelly.service)), and, if your `systemd` is recent enough (or [backported](https://packages.debian.org/bullseye-backports/systemd)), use it’s [encryption capability](https://systemd.io/CREDENTIALS/),
-- or simply by defining them in the shell environment, optionally using something like [1Password CLI](https://developer.1password.com/docs/cli/) to safely pass them to the script.
+- or simply by defining them in the shell environment, optionally using something like [1Password CLI](https://developer.1password.com/docs/cli/) to securely pass them to the script.

 Once you’re set-up, just run the binary from the working directory to test it: